Should you visit Brussels, the capital of Belgium or Antwerp?

 • Saint Josse ten Noode.

-Now while you shouldn’t let this scare you, it’s definitely a good idea to be careful with your belonging, research the places you’re planning to visit, and stay vigilant.
+Now while you shouldn’t let this scare you, it’s definitely a good idea to be careful with your belongings, research the places you’re planning to visit and stay vigilant.
 As you should do, every time you travel.

 Winner: Antwerp